johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-01-24-integration-testing-with-entity/index.md

 slug: integration-testing-with-entity
 title: 'Integration Testing with Entity Framework and Snapshot Backups'
 authors: johnnyreilly
-tags: [Database Snapshots, Integration Testing, SQL Server]
+tags: [SQL Server, Automated Testing]
 hide_table_of_contents: false
 description: 'The article shows how to use SQL Servers snapshot backups for creating effective integration tests that dont affect production data.'
 ---